ZhirenXu/CSE2421_Docker/README.md

 ## How-to
    There is a detailed instruction on how to set up everything from scratch.
 Open Docker_stdlinux_setup.pdf and follow its instruction.

-   You can also use "docker push zhirenxu/ubuntu_stdlinux:tagname" in docker to pull image directly from docker hub.
+   You can also use "docker pull zhirenxu/ubuntu_stdlinux:tagname" in docker to pull image directly from docker hub.

    There is a free book available for OSU student.
 "Beginning DevOps with Docker", OSU library has free online access of it.